 We’ve picked out our most popular electric urban bikes at a range of price points to help you choose your ideal power assisted ride.
-From the very simple and affordable Gtech Sport e bike to the high-tech Specialized Turbo Vado this selection covers a wide spread of technologies to help you choose the perfect e bike for your daily commute.
+From the very simple and affordable Gtech Sport e bike to the high-tech Specialized Turbo Vado this selection covers a wide spread of e bike technologies.

 There are two basic types of e bike motor to choose from: hub drives are lighter weight while crank drive units are more powerful.
-Battery capacity effects how far you can ride but the terrain and weather conditions as well as the power modes make a big difference to range.
+Battery capacity effects how far you can ride.
+The terrain, weather conditions and power modes also make a big difference to the range you can expect from on e bike.
 While it is difficult to give exact ranges, you can expect a 300Wh hour battery pack to give you a range of over 70km when riding on mixed terrain with careful use of the power modes.
 A smaller battery will reduce this range while a large on will obviously extend it.

-Making them an even better option for commuting, e bikes that cost less than £1,000 are available on every Cycle to Work scheme.
+Electric bikes that cost less than £1,000 are available on every Cycle to Work scheme, which makes them an even better option for commuting.
 While you don’t have a great choice of electric bikes at this price point many employers’ schemes have a higher limit of £2,000 and allow top ups.
 This brings most mid-range e bikes in to contention as a Cycle to Work steed.

 Motor Gtech rear hub drive

 Best for Getting started

 Keeping things simple the Gtech Sport e bike is one of the easiest ways to experience the benefits of pedal assisted cycling.
 The rear hub drive motor delivers an impressive power boost from the first pedal stroke which makes it incredibly easy to get going.
 The single-speed belt drive means that there are no gears to worry about and no oily chain to get your clothes dirty.
 On steeper hills you might miss the option to change into a lower gear, but the motor is powerful enough to get you up moderate climbs very easily.